aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/videoframe/captiontracks/_index.md

 ## VideoFrame.CaptionTracks property

-Returns the closed captions collection of the video.
-Read-only [`ICaptionsCollection`](../../icaptionscollection).
+Gets the collection of closed captions associated with the video frame.
+This property is read-only and returns an [`ICaptionsCollection`](../../icaptionscollection) containing all caption tracks.

 ```csharp
 public ICaptionsCollection CaptionTracks { get; }